-$CORNFAC_f$ = Thousand Btu of fuel f to produce 1 bushel of corn; and
+$CORNFAC_f$ = thousand Btu of fuel f to produce 1 bushel of corn; and

-CORNINCR = Incremental corn production.
+CORNINCR = incremental corn production.

-The fuels, f, are electricity, natural gas, distillate, natural gas liquids (NGL), motor gasoline, and natural gas used for additional fertilizer production.
+The fuels, f, are electricity, natural gas, distillate, hydrocarbon gas liquids (HGLs), motor gasoline, and natural gas used for additional fertilizer production.

-The increased fuel requirements are then added to the energy projections for the agricultural crops industry (NAICS 111), and, for fertilizer, to the agricultural chemicals industry (NAICS 3253).
+The increased fuel requirements are then added to the energy projections for the agricultural crops industry (NAICS 111) and, for fertilizer, to the agricultural chemicals industry (NAICS 3253).

-Energy consumption for coke imports is calculated as the difference between coke consumption and coke production.
+We calculate energy consumption for coke imports as the difference between coke consumption and coke production.
 In the current IDM, coke is consumed only in the BF/BOF process step in the iron and steel industry.
 Coke is produced only in the coke oven process step in the iron and steel industry.
 The equation for net coke imports is shown below: